 Much of the debate over health care centers on specific legislation that requires most Americans to carry insurance and provides subsidies to those who won’t be able to afford it.
 Corporations could potentially be fined if they don’t provide coverage to employees.
 The industry as a whole would be regulated under the new bill and no longer allowed to deny coverage based on pre-existing conditions.
 Budget analysts are projecting that the bill would cost $979 billion over the next ten years but it would reduce deficits over the same period of time and adequately cover 94% of the insurable population.

 The health care bill would create insurance exchanges that begin in 2014 and mostly affect lower-income and uninsured citizens.
-No longer would either group need to use family loans, payday loans or credit cards to fund huge deductibles either.
+No longer would either group need to use family loans, payday loans online same day or credit cards to fund huge deductibles either.
 The bill includes billions of dollars in tax credits for those who meet specific income criteria.

 House divided over health care

 The House approved a version of a health care bill earlier this year in a vote of 220 to 215.
 All democrats voted to move the bill forward, as did two independents.
 All opposing votes were cast by republicans.
 The house is sharply divided on the issue and arguments are expected to continue for quite some time.

 Only time will tell where the health care plan will end up, but the words of Senator Landrieu are correct: “Doing nothing is not an option.”
 President Obama is currently working to push through a plan that brings affordable insurance options to the voting public.
 The sooner a bill is passed, the sooner low- to mid-income-level citizens can stop using payday loans, family help, and retirement funds to pay huge, uninsured medical expenses.